Smartertime/SmarterTimeLinux/README.md

 ## Release Notes

+**09/14**:
+- Fixed a bug where more than one device was created when signg in

 **09/12**:
 - Chrome tab's URL is now sent to device
 - Device name and email is stored locally for re-use